3625 Midway Dr Suite T

 We can x-ray your dog’s hips using the PennHIP method for evaluating hip dysplasia in dogs, which can be performed much earlier (at 16 weeks of age) than OFA certification.
 Requiring a general anesthetic, it involves x-raying your dog’s hips in three different positions to measure how loose the joints are and determine the presence or likelihood of osteoarthritis.
 If you are a breeder, consider using this test to help you select good breeding candidates at a younger age.
 If your dog competes athletically, consider using this technique to evaluate the future soundness of your dogs or puppies.

-Please call us to discuss your dog’s risk of developing hip dysplasia, to schedule a screening, or to discuss treatment options.
+Please call us to discuss your dog’s risk of developing hip dysplasia, schedule a screening, or to discuss treatment options.